wavefrontHQ/docs/pages/doc/tracing_basics.md

 Wavefront follows the [OpenTracing](https://opentracing.io/) standard for representing and manipulating trace data.
 This means:

 * Wavefront represents an individual workflow in an application as a trace.
-A trace shows you how a particular request propagates throughout your application or among a set of services.
+A trace shows you how a particular request propagates through your application or among a set of services.

 * A Wavefront trace consists of one or more spans, which are the individual segments of work in the trace.
-Each span represents time spent by an operation in a service.
+Each span represents time spent by an operation in a service (often a microservice).

 Because requests normally consist of other requests, a trace actually consists of a tree of spans.

 ### Sample Application
 <!--- Revise with final names and inventory of services and operations.
 Styling vs. Designer. --->

 Let's look at an example.
-Here we see a simple Java application for ordering beach shirts.
+Here's how the different services (black) interact in a simple Java application for ordering beach shirts.

 ![tracing beachShirts](images/tracing_beachshirts_app.png)

-This BeachShirts application has multiple services for processing different parts of a customer order.
-The diagram shows how these services collaborate by sending requests and responses:
+Each service processes a different part of a customer order.
+The diagram shows how these services collaborate by sending requests (red) and responses:
 * The customer clicks a button on the browser to trigger a request (Order Shirts) to the Shopping service.
 * The Shopping service sends the customer's shirt-selection data in a request to the Styling service.
 * The Styling service performs its operations, which include sending requests to the Printing and Packaging services.
 Each of these services performs its operations and returns a response to Styling.